 3. Adapt: Extend or contract your retrospective interval according to your needs (2-3 weeks for most teams)

 Remember, retrospectives can take place at any interval you want them to.
-If your key project milestones are at the end of every month, then hold your retrospectives every month.
+If your key project milestones are at the end of every month, then hold a project retrospective every month.
+If you’re working in sprints, your sprint retrospectives should be in step with your sprint cadence.
 It all depends on the context of your work and your team.

 When you start running retrospectives, there are a few tips you can take away:

 - Getting your sprint length right helps you optimise team performance

 - Having too many retrospectives can damage morale and respect for the process